Iniralchath 'Nir' Dalzhind

 Blunderbuss (Active) – Nir fires one of the blunderbuss barrels directly into a nearby enemy.
 Enemy takes 2d8 damage per shot, but heavily armored targets take half damage (depending on shot load).
 Disadvantage against enemies further than 15 feet, advantage on enemies within 10 feet, with a max range of 20.
 By using different shot loads (flechette, single ball, sabot, alchemical) you can change the effects of this attack.
 Unlimited use, but requires a reload per 2 shots.

 Prejudice (Active) – Nir stabs an enemy and fires both barrels of the blunderbuss directly into their body.
 Enemy takes 3d8+2 damage and if they’re not just fucking dead, their armor class will be reduced by 2 for the duration of the round.
-Can be used three times a day.
+Can be used once a day.

 Pegara is a 10 shot snaplock revolver taken from the fresh corpse of an Odullian Cavalry officer who thought he was cool.
 Now he’s just dead.
 And down a nice gun.